 Without properly budgeting for turnover, it can decrease the ability to treat your employees to culture-focused perks or rewards.
 A decreased “fun budget” can start to lower morale at your company.

-If decreasing your culture budget is unavoidable, are there ways you can still focus on company culture without spending an exorbitant amount of money?
+But what if decreasing your culture budget is unavoidable?
+Are there ways to focus on company culture without spending an exorbitant amount of money?
 There are free perks that can improve your employees’ wellness.
 For instance, see the strategy Walmart just deployed to limit their turnover and how it can apply to you.

 What causes employee turnover?